 The Development of Chaofu in Ancient China

-We often see in Chinese TV dramas or movies scenes of the emperor and his ministers discussing political affairs together (called Shangchao, 上朝), with the ministers standing or kneeling opposite the emperor in order of rank, dressed in tidy clothes (Chaofu).
+We often see in Chinese TV dramas or movies scenes of the emperor and his ministers discussing political affairs together (called Shangchao, 上朝), with the ministers or kneeling opposite the emperor in order of rank, dressed in tidy clothes (Chaofu).

 So, what is so special about the ministers' clothing?
 And are the different eras of Chaofu the same?